sambatriste/netty-wiki-translation/User-guide-for-4.x.md

 _[The Netty project](http://netty.io/)_ is an effort to provide an asynchronous event-driven network application framework and tooling for the rapid development of maintainable high-performance · high-scalability protocol servers and clients.

-In other words, Netty is a NIO client server framework which enables quick and easy development of network applications such as protocol servers and clients.
+In other words, Netty is an NIO client server framework which enables quick and easy development of network applications such as protocol servers and clients.
 It greatly simplifies and streamlines network programming such as TCP and UDP socket server development.

 'Quick and easy' does not mean that a resulting application will suffer from a maintainability or a performance issue.
 Netty has been designed carefully with the experiences earned from the implementation of a lot of protocols such as FTP, SMTP, HTTP, and various binary and text-based legacy protocols.
 As a result, Netty has succeeded to find a way to achieve ease of development, performance, stability, and flexibility without a compromise.